Good Omens on BBC Two - everything you need to know

 When is Good Omens on BBC Two?

-The third episode airs on BBC Two on Wednesday 29th January 2020 at 9.00pm
+The fourth episode airs on BBC Two on Wednesday 5th February 2020 at 9pm

 Good Omens consists of six hour-long episodes, which will air weekly on the BBC.